How Much Does a New Kitchen Actually Cost?

 Tile backsplash

-Adding ducting to replace hood microwaves or circulated air
+Adding ducting to replace hood microwaves or circulate air

 Mid-range appliances (or minimal new appliances)

-Improved organizational and cabinetry conveniences such as pantry rollouts, more pullout storage
+Improved organizational and cabinetry conveniences, such as pantry rollouts and more pullout storage

 You may also see modest layout adjustments, such as widening an opening or adding an island, depending on the home.
-This range allows for higher-quality materials, semi-custom cabinetry, and improved storage solutions while staying mindful of overall budget.
-We work with many clients who would like to stay in this range and it's completely doable - understanding trade-offs and making decisions based on priority is key.
+This range allows for higher-quality materials, semi-custom cabinetry, and improved storage solutions while staying mindful of the overall budget.
+We work with many clients who want to stay in this range, and it's completely doable!
+Understanding trade-offs and making decisions based on priority is key.

 Upper Mid-Range Kitchen Remodels: $70,000–$120,000

 At the higher end, a kitchen remodel becomes a paint to permit project.
 Budgets in this range are often driven by premium materials, advanced layouts, added organizational features, high-performance appliances, and the labor costs that come with these features.
-This range may have added design fees, inspection fees for structural changes
+This range may also include added design fees and inspection fees for structural changes.

 Upper mid-range kitchen remodels frequently include:

-Semi-custom cabinetry with specialized storage or pocket doors, paneled ends for fully finished looks, stacked crown molding and other features including cabinetry conveniences
+Semi-custom cabinetry with specialized storage or pocket doors, paneled ends for a fully finished look, stacked crown molding, and other features including cabinetry conveniences

-Higher levels of natural stone countertops such as quartzite or higher end quartz
+Higher levels of natural stone countertops such as quartzite or high-end quartz

-Designed lighting such as in-cabinet for glass cabinets, under cabinet lighting, updated recessed lighting and feature lighting
+Designed lighting such as in-cabinet lighting for glass cabinets, under-cabinet lighting, updated recessed lighting, and feature lighting

 Seamless backsplashes